Edward-Kabue/Craftcms/README.md

 Steel Roofing Solutions Website
 ===============================

 This is a Craft CMS website designed to provide comprehensive information about steel roofing solutions.
-The website is built using the Craft CMS platform, a flexible and robust content management system that facilitates the creation of customizable websites and web applications [cloudways.com](https://www.cloudways.com/blog/using-craft-cms-template/).
+The website is built using the Craft CMS platform, a flexible and robust content management system that facilitates the creation of customizable websites and web application.

 Features
 --------